 Page last updated:

-This topic describes how floating stemcells work in Pivotal Cloud Foundry (PCF) version 1.7 and later, and the consequences for upgrading product tiles in Ops Manager.
+This topic describes how floating stemcells work in Pivotal Cloud Foundry (PCF) and the consequences for upgrading product tiles in Ops Manager.